BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 In 1995 Chen and Donoho realised that in reality most of your signals are sparse in some basis.
 I.e. if you have a recording of music, in reality most of your harmonics have 0 amplitude, and only a very small subset of those are non-zero.

-The problem of recovery of $n$ non-zero harmonics out of $N$ is generally NP-hard (this constraint is also known of L0 norm).
+The problem of recovery of $n$ non-zero harmonics out of $N$ is generally NP-hard (this problem can be posed as a constrained optimization of L0 norm).

 In 1980s it became clear, however, that you could relax this problem with L0 constraint to a convex problem with L1 constraint, which is still able to recover a small subset of non-zero coefficients, but does this in a small polynomial time.